 The prices were comparable to what I would pay at the mall and actually much cheaper that I paid at the fancy bra store.
 Having the bras sent directly to you is a really great option for moms of small children, because it totally saves you from the always awkward “Sorry my kid is looking under the dressing room door” apology.
 Also, with free delivery and free return shipping it’s a WIN-WIN for anyone to try out.

 I actually liked the company so much that I reached out to them to see if they could hook my readers up with a discount code, and they did!
 If you use this link you can get $15 off your purchase.
 The link has no expiration date, so you can order your own box of free bras whenever you’d like to try them out.
 I do want to point out that I get credit if anyone uses my referral code, but much like any review I’ve done on this blog I NEVER give a company a positive review unless I think they actually deserve it!

 Although I didn’t purchase anything from this shipment, I’m going to place another order so I can try the black bra and exercise bra in different sizes.
 I’m also thinking about trying out some of their loungewear, panties and other sassy accessories.
 For free delivery and free shipping, why not?!
 Not these though because although my body may be a wonderland, it is not a garden.

 Would you try a box of bras at home instead of going to the mall?
 Do you routinely contort into strange positions to make sure you don’t have back-fat?
 Do you have a company, service or product that you wish I’d review?

 Disclaimer: This post is not sponsored by True&Co.
 They did not ask me to review their service or reward me for doing so.
-True&Co did give me a special referral link for my readers though and if you decide to use it for your purchase (and save $15 off a $50 purchase), I will receive a small referral reward.
+True&Co did give me a special referral link for my readers though and if you decide to use it for your purchase to save $15 off your order I will receive a small referral reward.
 Here is my link.
 So thank you to anyone who chooses to click through and support my shopping addiction.